 After these virtual height adjustments are made, the backscatter are further separated into ionospheric regions.
-Following the work of Chisham et al. [2008] and Chisham and Freeman [2013], backscatter is attributed to the D, E, or F region if it has a virtual height that falls within the altitude limits outlined in column 2 of Table 1 and a propagation path that falls within the hop limits outlined in column 3 of the same table.
-Backscatter that cannot be attributed to one of these ionospheric layers is removed from consideration for that field of view.
+Following the work of Chisham et al. [2008] and Chisham and Freeman [2013], backscatter is attributed to the D-, E-, or F-region if it has a virtual height that falls within the altitude limits outlined in column 2 of Table 1 and a propagation path that falls within the hop limits outlined in column 3 of the same table.
+Backscatter that cannot be attributed to one of these ionospheric layers is removed from consideration for that field-of-view.

-Figure 4 shows the elevation angle calculated from the front and rear field of view for Hankasalmi on 16 September 1996.
-The two plots in Figure 4 (left) show the front and rear fields of view for a scan taken at 05:32 UT, while the two plots in Figure 4 (right) show the front and rear fields of view for beam 7 as a function of time for the interval of 05:00-06:00 UT.
+Figure 4 shows the the elevation angle calculated from the front and rear field-ofview for Hankasalmi on 16 September 1996.
+The two plots on the left show the front and rear fields-of-view for a scan taken at 05:32 UT, while the two plots on the right show the front and rear fields-of-view for beam 7 as a function of time for the interval of 05:00-06:00 UT.
 The shape of each backscatter point indicates the propagation path assigned using the process described in the previous paragraph.

-Comparing elevation angle patterns of the scans in Figure 4 to the modeled front and rear fields of views in Figure 3, the elevation angle variations at each range gate across all beams indicate that the 1F-hop ground-scatter originates from the rear field of view, while the $1\frac{1}{2}F$ -hop ionospheric backscatter at the furthest range gates originates from the front field of view.
-This may seem counterintuitive, since one typically expects to see both 1F and $1\frac{1}{2}F$ backscatter returning from the same field of view.
-After all, if a $1\frac{1}{2}F$ propagation path exists, the 1F propagation path must exist as well.
-However, it is not improbable that the groundscatter returning to the radar would have a stronger signal from the rear field of view than the front field of view.
+Comparing elevation angle patterns of the scans in Figure 4 to the modeled front and rear fields-of-views in Figure 3, the elevation angle variations at each range gate across all beams indicate that the 1F-hop groundscatter originates from the rear field-of-view, while the $1\frac{1}{2}$ F-hop ionospheric backscatter at the furthest range gates originates from the front field-of-view.
+This may seem counterintuitive, since one typically expects to see both 1F and $1\frac{1}{2}$ F backscatter returning from the same fieldof-view.
+After all, if a $1\frac{1}{2}$ F propagation path exists, the 1F propagation path must exist as well.
+However, it is not improbable that the groundscatter returning to the radar would have a stronger signal from the rear field-of-view than the front fieldof-view.
 Several physical conditions make this possible, including a more specular reflection point or a denser ionosphere to the rear of the radar.

-The $\frac{1}{2}D$ and $\frac{1}{2}E$ ionospheric backscatter appears to be mixed between the two fields of view, with inconsistent elevation angles at any given range gate across all beams.
-The $\frac{1}{2}F$ backscatter between range gates 10-20, on the other hand, has consistent elevation angles across all beams in the front field of view, and a wide range of elevation angles in the rear field of view.
-When examining the elevation angle variations for a single beam over time, there is less variation in elevation angle.
-There are some points, however, (such as the $\frac{1}{2}F$ -hop backscatter at 05:32 near range gate 45) which do not match the surrounding backscatter in space or time.
+The $\frac{1}{2}D$ and $\frac{1}{2}E$ ionospheric backscatter appears to be mixed between the two 251 fields-of-view, with inconsistent elevation angles at any given range gate across all 252 The $\frac{1}{2}$ F backscatter between range gates 10-20, on the other hand, has beams.
+253 consistent elevation angles across all beams in the front field-of-view, and a wide 254 range of elevation angles in the rear field-of-view.
+When examining the elevation 255 angle variations for a single beam over time, there is less variation in elevation angle.
+256 There are some points, however, (such as the $\frac{1}{2}$ F-hop backscatter at 05:32 near range gate 45) which do not match the surrounding backscatter in space or time.
+258

 3.2.
-Step 2: Examine Elevation Angle Variations at Each Range Gate
+Step 2: Examine Elevation Angle Variations at each Range Gate